TypeScriptADK-TS

 maxRetriesnumber3Retry attempts per model before falling back

-retryDelayMsnumber1000Delay in milliseconds between retry attempts
+retryDelayMsnumber1000Delay (ms) between retry attempts

-• HTTP 429 status
+• Status code: HTTP 429

-• RateLimitError
+• Error types: rate_limit_error, RateLimitError

 Using RateLimitError directly